sapcc/cyclone/README.md

 ### Upload a local image file into a backup

 Backup upload is a resource demand command.
-More parallel threads will require more CPUs and RAM, i.e. 16 threads may require 16 CPUs and up to 5Gb of RAM, depending on the image size.
+More parallel threads will consume more network traffic and require more CPUs and RAM, i.e. 16 threads may require 16 CPUs and up to 5Gb of RAM, depending on the image size.
 Properties must be defined, when a backup supposed to be restored to a bootable volume.

 ```sh